endurantgames/cosmiclegends/src/glossary.md

 :   A die that comes up a 5 or 6.
 In a Crisis these are counted, and outside a Crisis a hero typically needs 1 to 3 to succeed at an uncertain action.

 Suspense
-:   A facet of a hero.
+:   An Approach of a hero.
 Describes how much the hero likes to solve problems by taking in information from the surroundings. (*Sensitivity* in Harmony Drive.)

 Timely Arrival
 :   A move taken by a hero to arrive at the scene of a Crisis; they arrive at the end of the current Hero Phase.